jospete/cordova-plugin-secure-logger/README.md

 - Ability to capture logs both from the webview and native side into a common **local** recording outlet
 - Encrypt data before it hits the disk to protect sensitive user data
 - Automatically prune oldest logs to prevent infinitely expanding log data storage
+- Ability to load logs from disk, combined and unencrypted, so they can be uploaded to a server as needed

 ## Why make this plugin?